romana/romana/README.md

 ./romana-setup
 ```

+See details below about [using the system](#using-the-system) after the installation has completed.
+And [contact us](#getting-help) for more information or assistance.

 *Note:* By default, the stack name will be your username.
 If you prefer to use a different name for the stack, you can override this by providing an extra option when launching:
 ```bash